defi-ventures/BlockX-chain/x/evm/spec/02_state.md

 +++ https://github.com/defi-ventures/ethermint/blob/v0.3.1/x/evm/types/statedb.go#L33-L85

-The functionalities provided by the Tokn `StateDB` are:
+The functionalities provided by the BlockX `StateDB` are:

 * CRUD of `stateObject`s and accounts:
   * Balance